lilynuraini/lily/content/post/2021-08-31-mpaa-rating-and-movies-part-2/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/kids_in_mind_chart-1.png" width="672" />

 Kids-In-Mind is an independent organization with no affiliation with the movie industry that [provide parents and other adults with objective and complete information about a film’s content so that they can decide, based on their own value system, whether they should watch a movie with or without their kids, or at all](https://kids-in-mind.com/about.htm).
-According to the [website](https://kids-in-mind.com/about.htm), Kids-In-Mind assign each movie three category ratings: Sex and nudity, violence and gore, and language with the scale of zero to ten, depending on quantity and context.
+According to the [website](https://kids-in-mind.com/about.htm), Kids-In-Mind assigns each movie three category ratings: Sex and nudity, violence and gore, and language with the scale of zero to ten, depending on quantity and context.

 Using data from Kids-In-Mind, I compare their three category rating score against the MPAA rating.
 As expected, G and PG are always at the bottom but there are slight increases and G catches up with PG in all categories.
 G-rated movies nowadays could have the same intensity as PG.